antonicarol/antonicarol/README.md

 ### Who am I? 🐍

 😄 My name is Antoni Carol Mateo and I'm a FullStack Developer.
-I love computers, those geenies that can make your wished came true if you talk to them in his language and with respect.
+I love computers, those geenies that can make your wishes came true if you talk to them in his language and with respect.
 <hr>

 🌱 I define myself as a Stubborn and Optimistic creator, I cant leave things without being done, I always work hard to achieve my goals, and in a really creative way, seeking problems with a positive point of view.

-⚡ On the other hand I'm an easy-going and shameless person, I love Rap Music and I love freestyling, so I've learned to win my fears and show myself to the public.
+⚡ On the other hand, I'm an easy-going and shameless person, I love Rap Music and I love freestyling, so I've learned to win my fears and show myself to the public.
 I also love Extreme Sports, I ride scooter since I was 10 years old.
 I've crashed and hurt myself uncountable times, but that teached me to always get up and try again harder!

 <hr>